 Online entry + 1-year print & digital subscription (Australia) - $110

 Online entry + 1-year print & digital subscription (NZ and Asia) - $190

 Online entry + 1-year print & digital subscription (Rest of World) - $210

 Can I pay with PayPal?

-At this time we are accepting credit card payments ONLY – Visa and MasterCard.
-We regret that we cannot accept AMEX at this time.
+At this time we are accepting credit card payments only – Visa and MasterCard.
+We do not accept Amex.